pavax/hawtio-logback/README.md

 ```

 <h2>LevelBasedCyclicBufferAppender</h2>
 Allows to define a buffer-size for each level.
-Thus N-Log-Events for ervery Level are keept in-memory
+Thus N-Log-Events for every Level are keept in-memory
 <h3>Spring-Annotation-Config</h3>
 ```java
 @Configuration